-The Centre of Policy Studies (CoPS) offers an intensive one-week course introducing participants to the equations and data structure of TERM (a multiregional CGE model of a single country) and providing them with extensive hands-on experience with the GEMPACK software used to solve CGE models.
+The (CoPS) offers an intensive one-week course introducing participants to the equations and data structure of TERM (a multiregional CGE model of a single country) and providing them with extensive hands-on experience with the GEMPACK software used to solve CGE models.

 Course dates: 19-23 June 2023.